dhruvmsheth/edge-impulse-cli/README.md

 # Edge Impulse CLI Installation guide

-## To install the cli on ubuntu 20.10 or raspbian os - follow this guide to avoide breaking your sudo system:
+## To install the cli on ubuntu 20.10 or raspbian os - follow this guide to avoid breaking your sudo command:

 ### Option 1- Installation on Ubuntu 20.10: